keenguy/ccmark/README.md

 A c++ markdown engine.
 Based on [markdown-it](https://github.com/markdown-it/markdown-it)

 ## Dev note
 1. In block parsing, footnote is checked before reference.
-Because footnote label begins with ^, reference label should not begin with ^.
+Footnote labels begin with ^, reference labels should not begin with ^.
-Hence we can use linkIds to store both of them.
+There are two kinds of footnotes: block and inline.
+Blocks in footnote references are inline-parsed separately: after the inline-parsing of the main content. (see Processor.cpp)

 2.
 ## Todo
 - [x] basic functionality.
 (Commonmark)
 - [x] math (only add delimiters)
 - [x] task list (only disabled)
 - [x] footnote
-- [ ] anchor (heading, block)
+- [ ] anchor (heading, block), data-line (scroll sync)
 - [ ] file link (subpage)
 - [ ] toggled list
 - [ ] toc